US stocks slip in mixed trading as rate pressure ratchets up - WTMJ

 NEW YORK (AP) — U.S. stock indexes are edging lower in afternoon trading on Tuesday as another swell higher for Treasury yields adds pressure on big technology stocks.

-The S&P 500 was down 0.5%, a day after slipping from its record high, with nearly 60% of stocks in the index falling.
-The Dow Jones Industrial Average slipped 128 points from its all-time high set a day before, or 0.4%, to 33,043, as of 1:15 p.m.
+The S&P 500 was down 0.5%, a day after slipping from its record high, even though nearly as many stocks in the index were rising as falling.
+The Dow Jones Industrial Average slipped 165 points from its all-time high set a day before, or 0.5%, to 33,006, as of 12:23 p.m.
 Eastern time.
 The Nasdaq composite fell 0.4%.

-The spotlight was again on the bond market, where the yield on the 10-year Treasury rose to 1.73% from 1.72% late Monday.
-It has jumped from roughly 0.90% at the start of the year with rising expectations for coming economic growth and possibly inflation.

 President Joe Biden is set to unveil details Wednesday about plans to spend what could be more than $3 trillion on infrastructure and other measures to help the economy and environment.
 Yields perked higher Tuesday after a report showed that consumers are feeling even more confident than economists expected, a big deal for an economy that’s primarily made up of consumer spending.